-The risk committee held seventeen meetings in 2018, at which it regularly took decisions on exposures and loans exceeding the powers of the management board and was briefed on loans granted within the scope of authorisation of the management board.
+The risk committee held fourteen meetings in 2019, at which it regularly took decisions on exposures and loans exceeding the powers of the management board, was briefed on loans granted within the scope of authorisation of the management board and approved the granting of statutory powers of attorney (Prokuren).
 The committee was regularly informed on the risk strategy, risk appetite, the monitoring required to comply with these limits, individual risk types, risk-bearing capacity and large exposures.
-Furthermore, reports were given on the situation of specific sectors and industries, including the real estate and automotive industries and the resulting impacts on the risk strategy.
+Furthermore, reports were given on current regulatory risk topics, the situation of specific sectors and industries, including the real estate and automotive industries and the resulting impacts on the risk strategy.
 Further items on the agenda were audits by supervisory authorities, internal risk models and various legal disputes.
 Reports were regularly delivered on risk development in individual countries and subsidiaries.
 Without prejudice to the duties of the remuneration committee, the risk committee members were also informed on whether the incentives offered by the internal remuneration system adequately account for risk, capital, liquidity and the probability and timing of profit realisation.
-Also on the agenda were reports on stress tests.
-A report on a recovery plan required under applicable regulations was also delivered in the risk committee.
+Also on the agenda were reports on stress tests and the Graben project (former headquarters).
 In addition, the members of the risk committee were informed about developments in the corporate workout portfolio in general and major workout cases in particular.

-The executive committee did not meet in 2018.
+The executive committee did not meet in 2019.